This post may contain affiliate links.

 Seed Starting Basics

 1. Choose The Right Seeds.
-Before you get started it’s important to choose the right seeds for you.
+Before you get started it’s important to choose the right seeds for YOU.
 First, think about which veggies your family eats the most or which flowers you enjoy the most.
 You’ll want to be growing foods you will actually eat/flowers you will actually enjoy!

 2. Know Your Hardiness Zone & last frost date.
 This is super important to know before you plan your garden because it determines your seeding and planting schedule.
 You obviously wouldn’t want to plant out too early and risk your seedlings freezing and dying!
 For my zone, our last frost date (the date after which the threat of frost is zero 0%) is right around Mother’s Day.
 Check this site RIGHT HERE to check what zone you’re in and your specific seeding recommendations.
-CLICK HERE for more information about frost dates.
+CLICK HERE for more information about frost dates (Farmer’s Almanac).
 I’ve also included a handy frost free dates chart below, you just have to know your zone!